Analytical modelling of wind-turbine wake turbulence in neutral atmospheric boundary layers

 \subsection{\texorpdfstring{\acrshort{tke}}{TKE} transport equation}

 For an incompressible fluid with no external forces, the time-averaged \gls{tke} transport equation is \citep{Pope2000}

-where $k=1/2\, \overline{u_i'u_i'}$. \advection{} is the advection by the mean flow, \pressuretransport{} is the transport by turbulent pressure fluctuations, \transport{} is the transport by turbulent velocity fluctuations, \diffusion{} is the viscous diffusion, where $\nu$ is the dynamic viscosity, \production{} is the shear production, and \dissipation{} is the \gls{tke} dissipation.
-Within our \gls{les} solver, waLBerla-wind, we directly compute all terms except the dissipation, which is estimated using an online algorithm based on \citet{Welford1962}.
-The dissipation results as the residual of equation~\eqref{eq:tkeBudget}.
-We also neglect all subgrid terms as their impact on the budget analysis is small \citep{Klemmer2024}.
-Subtracting equation~\eqref{eq:tkeBudget}, the total \gls{tke} transport equation, from its counterpart based on the infinite flow conditions yields the wake-added transport equation:
+where $k=1/2\, \overline{u_i'u_i'}$. \advection{} is the advection by the mean flow, \pressuretransport{} is the transport by turbulent pressure fluctuations, \transport{} is the transport by turbulent velocity fluctuations, \diffusion{} is the viscous diffusion, where $\nu$ is the dynamic viscosity, \production{} is the shear production, and \dissipation{} is the \gls{tke} dissipation. \tr{The regularised cumulant~\gls{les} model that we use is a mixture of explicit/implicit~\gls{les}, as discussed in \citet{Gehrke2022,Spinelli2023}.
+In such a context, the~\gls{tke} dissipation is a combination of numerical dissipation, the implicit part, and the contribution of the subgrid-scale model (i.e., the energy transfer from the filtered velocity field to the sub-grid scale motions), which is the explicit part.
+We thus cannot compute the dissipation directly from the subgrid-scale model, as in \citet{Klemmer2024}.
+Instead, the dissipation is taken as the residual of equation~\eqref{eq:tkeBudget}, as in \citet{Heinze2015} or \citet{Colombie2021}.
+We also neglect the turbulent diffusion due to sub-grid stresses as their impact on the budget analysis is expected to be small~\citep{Klemmer2024}. } Subtracting equation~\eqref{eq:tkeBudget}, the total \gls{tke} transport equation, from its counterpart based on the \tr{inflow} conditions yields the wake-added transport equation: